How Long Does it Take to Get Used to Dentures

 Our capacity to adapt, learn new skills, and adjust to changes decreases as we age.
 Because of this, older patients may find it more challenging to get used to changes than younger individuals.

-3. Soft Tissue and Hard Tissue Factors.
+3. Soft Tissue and Hard Tissue Factors

 In some instances, the anatomy of the mouth may not be suitable for complete dentures.
-For instance, if the bony ridges that support the denture are significantly diminished, greater muscle control will be required to ensure a comfortable and stable fit.
+For example, if the bony ridges that support the denture are significantly diminished, greater muscle control will be required to ensure a comfortable and stable fit.

 4. Saliva